 How to Grow Camassia

-The flowers are lily like, with coloured stamens.
-The plants are tall reaching around 1-1.3m.
-The bulbs originate from North America where they can be found growing along-side streams and damp meadows.
-Given their natural growing conditions, it follows Camassia will tolerate damp conditions, dappled shade, and look ideal in a woodland setting ,as illustrated in the image left.
+The flowers are lily like, with coloured stamens and open from the base upwards.
+Camassia grows to around 1-1.3m.
+North America is the origin of the bulbs, where they grow alongside streams and damp meadows.
+Given their natural growing conditions, it follows Camassia will tolerate damp conditions, dappled shade, and look ideal in a woodland setting, as illustrated in the images.

 Camassia is a less invasive alternative to Bluebells.